qupath/qupath-docs/docs/advanced/stardist.rst

   You can copy the model directory outside QuPath (e.g. in Windows Explorer, Mac Finder) and then paste it in the script editor.
   QuPath will paste in the path to the directory.

-  Be sure to keep the quotation marks around the path!
+  If you do this, make sure to add quotation marks around the path!

-The following script applies the *dsb2018_heavy_augment* model to the DAPI channel of a fluorescence image:
+The following script applies the *dsb2018_heavy_augment.pb* model to the DAPI channel of a fluorescence image:

 .. code-block:: groovy

   import qupath.ext.stardist.StarDist2D

-  // Specify the model directory (you will need to change this!) var pathModel = '/path/to/dsb2018_heavy_augment.pb'
+  // Specify the model file (you will need to change this!) var pathModel = '/path/to/dsb2018_heavy_augment.pb'

   var stardist = StarDist2D.builder(pathModel)